Stock market today: Oil prices jump again on worries about the Middle East as Wall Street fades

 The job market could use help, as U.S. hiring has been slowing.
 The U.S. government will release the latest monthly update on the jobs market on Friday, and economists expect it to show hiring slowed slightly from August’s pace.

-Yields have been rising as as traders pare their bets for how much the Federal Reserve will cut interest rates by at its next meeting in November.
-After many were earlier forecasting another deeper-than-usual cut of half a percentage point, they're now betting on a 65% chance the Fed will cut by just a quarter of a percentage point, according to data from CME Group.
+Yields have been rising as traders pare their bets for how much the Federal Reserve will cut interest rates by at its next meeting in November.
+After many were earlier forecasting another deeper-than-usual cut of half a percentage point, traders are now betting on a 65% chance the Fed will cut by just a quarter of a percentage point, according to data from CME Group.

 In stock markets abroad, Japan’s Nikkei 225 jumped 2% as its sharp swings continue amid speculation about when the country’s central bank may hike interest rates next.